 For the same base year, the rural supplement is:

-For 2025 and 2030, the current carbon tax rebates projections for Alberta are as follows.
+For 2030, the current carbon tax rebate projections for Alberta are as follows.

 Eligibility: How do you qualify for the Alberta Carbon Rebates?